TinyTapeout/tinytapeout_www/content/digital_design/wokwi/_index.md

 ---
-title: "Getting started with Wokwi"
+title: "Getting started with our digital design tool"
+tags: [guide]
+description: "Learn the basics of Wokwi"
-weight: 0
+weight: 1
 ---

 {{< youtube 4MW-yokN2FM >}}